All Episodes

 Ferris, you're live on the Rush Limbaugh Show.

-to have you with us.
+Great to have you with us.

-Hey, good good uh which which which bit is Fairfield County again?
+Which bit is Fairfield County again?

-I beg your pardon?
+I beg your pardon.

-Which bit is Fairfield County in Connecticut.
+Which bit is Fairfield County in Connecticut?

-I I'm missing a word, Mark.
+I'm missing a word, Mark.

-You're saying which something is Capital County?
+You're saying which something is Careto County?

-But really People talk about being physically conservative and and socially liberal or socially moderate.
+You're talking about the physical cliffs, Mark, but really people talk about being physically conservative and socially liberal or socially moderate.

-Uh Such idiocy is remarkable because it's the moral cliff.
+Such idiocy is remarkable because it's the moral cliff.

 It's the social cliff that we went over some time ago.